stealthman22/100-days-of-code/log.md

 Built a flexbox gallery that is updated with js.
 Learnt the difference between referencing a function in an event, and causing it to run at page load .addEvenListener('click', updatehandler())..NO ..addEvenListener('click', updatehandler)..YES

-DAY 65 (7th June 2019)Learnt how to fetch data from an external source, using the fetch API in the browser.
+DAY 65 (8th June 2019)

+Learnt how to fetch data from an external source, using the fetch API in the browser.
 Getting used to the logic and new methods.
 And a brief understanding of what data science is all about.
 We built an intellisense search bar

+DAY 66 (9th June 2019)

+Learned some more array methods today.
+The some (Check for an occurrence), every(all occurrences), and find(finds the first occurrence).

+DAY 67 (10th June 2019)

+Leaarned about the amazing html5 canvas today.
+Worked with 2D rendering today.
+Turns out methods can be called on it(canvas.get).
+Speed through the HTMl section of ZTM.

+DAY 68 (11th June 2019)

+Tried to finish up the HTMl section of ZTM, almosst done with the CSS too.
+Tried to finish up the HTML section of ZTM, almost done with the CSS too.
+Today's JS30 challenge was on DEV tools tricks for debugging and testing.
+Learned a couple of them. console.dir (Shows Node list), console.group console.ime